casseyhu/RecipeBook/README.md

-# A Sleek and Simple Recipe Manager App for iOS devices
+# Recipe Manager App for iOS devices
-### Created by Cassey Hu and Eddie Xu

-Device Used: iPhone 11
+Device Used in Development: iPhone 11

+## Technologies
+Built With:
+* Swift

 ### Introduction
-Bring your beloved food constructs and kitchen creativity wherever you go with the Recipe Book: a sleek and simple iOS application that helps manage your very own recipes.
+Bring your beloved food constructs and kitchen creativity wherever you go with the Recipe Book App: a sleek and simple iOS application that helps manage your very own recipes.
 The app is a frictionless way to save your recipes to your device without the constraints of a physical book-keep.
 With it’s elegant design comes many quality-of-life features such as recipe conversions to different servings, ease of recipe editing, and the ability to sort through your recipes in a quick and efficient manner.
 The Recipe Book will catalyze your time spent preparing for your everyday cravings and allow you to enjoy your creations sooner.

 ### Recipe Tab
 Displays all the recipes created by the current user with the option to add and delete recipes.
 Each recipe cell displays the basic information for the recipe: recipe name, serving size, prep time, and an image representing the recipe category.
 When the user taps on a recipe, they will be directed to the recipe view screen.
 Likewise, when the user taps on the add (+) button, they will be directed to the add recipe screen.